isabella232/depot3/docs/Home.md

 ##### missing

 A package that is still listed in d3, but has been removed from Casper.
 Or, a [receipt](receipts) on a client computer where the matching package on the server has been removed from d3, or is marked as missing.

+### PuppyTime!

+Some packages require a reboot, so auto-installing them can be problematic.

+When d3 installs a package that needs a reboot, it doesn't actually install it, but add's a reference to the "puppy queue" - a list of packages awaiting logout before they are installed.

+When a package is added to the puppy queue, a policy is potentially triggered which can notify the user to log out as soon as possible.

+When logout happens, a logout policy is execute which runs `puppytime`.

+Puppytime examines the queue, and installs any packages listed.
+While doing so, it displays a slideshow - originally of cute puppies, to let the user know the machine isn't hung.

+The default images that come with d3 are still puppies, but you can use any images you'd like.

+When the installs are complete, puppytime will either:

+- reboot the machine with `shutdown -r now`

+or

+- run a policy which will reboot the machine (and possibly do other things first)